Creating Routes

 This route is currently unassigned.
 To see how to assign a route, read on below.

-To assign a route to a driver or vehicle, you would either include the driverId or vehicleId field in the request:
+To assign a route to a driver or vehicle, either include the driverId or vehicleId field in the request:

 curl --request POST 'https://api.samsara.com/fleet/routes' \